Tiancheng-htc/Tamer/supplementary_experiment/readme.md

+### Recall and precision experimental results for Deckard and the new tool
 |           | Tamer | Deckard | New Tool | Tamer(without splitting) | NIL  | LVMapper | NiCad | Siamese | SourcererCC | CCAligner |
 | --------- | ----- | ------- | -------- | ------------------------ | ---- | -------- | ----- | ------- | ----------- | --------- |
 | T1        | 1     | 0.6     | 1        | 1                        | 0.99 | 0.99     | 0.98  | 1       | 0.94        | 1         |